bahrus/xtal-sip/README.md

 ## [TODO]

-Suppose you have 100 web components, all of which depend on a subset of the same 10 .
+Suppose you have 100 web components, all of which depend on a subset of the same 10 mixins.
 This poses a few difficult dilemmas.
 Let me walk through my current thinking on this.

 1. If http were frictionless, i.e. there was no gain from bundling, even for first time loading, keeping the files separate would be a slam dunk, due to the improved ability to employ fine-grained caching (not to mention less objective benefits like fewer opportunities for abstraction leaks).
 But http/2 isn't there yet.